Connection between quasi-symmetric magnetic fields and anisotropic pressure equilibria in fusion plasmas

+We now extend this elementary picture to the problem of imposing QS into the energy functional governing plasma relaxation.
+The relevant equilibrium-independent constraint to impose QS is $f_T=0$, a holonomic constraint in the context of continuum mechanics\cite{marsden2001}.
+Using a space dependant Lagrange multiplier $\lambda(\n{r})$,\cite{marsden2001,gelfand2000,arnold2006} we define the constrained form of the energy principle to be,

+As a result, we expect to find a new generalised force, needed to prevent the system from \textit{falling} to an unconstrained minimum-energy state without QS.
+The extrema of $\mathcal{W}_\lambda$ can be shown to give the following Euler-Lagrange equation,

 where $T_1=\nabla\lambda\cdot\nabla B\times\nabla(\n{B}\cdot\nabla B)$, $T_2=\nabla\lambda\cdot\nabla\psi\times\nabla(\n{B}\cdot\nabla B)$ and $T_3=\nabla\lambda\cdot\nabla\psi\times\nabla B$.
-The right-hand-side of Eq.~(\ref{eqn:ELWlambda}) contains a forcing term.
-By analogy with the classical problem, this additional force is necessary to maintain QS and prevent the system from relaxing into the MS equilibrium state (\ref{eqn:jxB}).
-The Lagrange multiplier may in turn be understood as a local measure of the cost of enforcing the QS condition.
-While the forcing term in Eq.~(\ref{eqn:ELWlambda}) may appear upon first glance as physically opaque, it turns out to have a rather remarkable interpretation.
-With the insight from [\onlinecite{rodriguez2020b,rodriguez2020c}], and after some careful algebra exploting QS, Eq.~(\ref{eqn:ELWlambda}) may be rewritten in the form,
+The left hand side of Eq.~(\ref{eqn:ELWlambda}) has the form of MS equilibrium, which leaves the right-hand-side as the \textit{generalised force}.
+The presence of this force is necessary to maintain QS and prevent the system from relaxing to the minimum-energy MS equilibrium.
+The Lagrange multiplier, determined by the triple vector constraint $f_T=0$, is a local measure of the cost of enforcing QS.
+The remarkable feature of Eq.~(\ref{eqn:ELWlambda}), despite the seemingly artificial form of the forcing term, is that it can be recast into the form,